tim-group/narrative/README.md

 Use `gradle` to build, run tests, and produce the `Narrative.jar` in `build/libs`.

+# Eclipse #

+To view Narrative source code in Eclipse, run `gradle :eclipse` (or `./gradlew :eclipse`).
+This downloads the libraries and creates the project and classpath files.
+You can then open the project in Eclipse normally.

 # License #

 Open source under the very permissive [MIT license](http://github.com/youdevise/narrative/blob/master/LICENSE).